Which Cubic Graphs have Quadrangulated Spherical Immersions?: Constructions

 {\bf Step I.\ } For $i=0, 1, \ldots, l-1$ add a new vertex $v_{n+i}$ and new edges $v_{i+1}v_{n+i}$ and $v_{n+i-1}v_{n+i}$.

 {\bf Step II.\ } For $j=0,1, \ldots, n/2-3$ add edges $v_{l+n-1-j}v_{l+2+j}$.

 Figure \ref{fig:spiral-generic} depicts the spiral construction when $l<n/2$, and Figure \ref{fig:spiral-example} shows a specific instance of the spiral construction.
-Given a cubic quadrangulation $\Gamma$ of a disk $D$ with a valid choice of cyclic labeling of the vertices on $\partial D$, for each valid choice of $l$ we write $S_l(\Gamma)$ for the spherical embedding resulting from applying the spiral construction with the given choices.
+Given a quadrangulated immersion $\Gamma$ of a disk $D$ with a valid choice of cyclic labeling of the vertices on $\partial D$, for each valid choice of $l$ we write $S_l(\Gamma)$ for the spherical embedding resulting from applying the spiral construction with the given choices.

-\begin{prop} For any cubic quadrangulation $\Gamma$ of a disk $D$ with a valid choice of cyclic labeling of the vertices on $\partial D$ and any valid choice of $l>0$, the embedding $S_l(\Gamma)$ is a cubic quadrangulation. \end{prop} \begin{proof} We first analyze Step I. We begin with all $n$ vertices on $\partial D$ of degree 2 or 3.
+\begin{prop} For any quadrangulated immersion $\Gamma$ of a disk $D$ with a valid choice of cyclic labeling of the vertices on $\partial D$ and any valid choice of $l>0$, the embedding $S_l(\Gamma)$ is a quadrangulated immersion. \end{prop} \begin{proof} We first analyze Step I. We begin with all $n$ vertices on $\partial D$ of degree 2 or 3.
 With each increment of $i$, a new quadrangle is added to the exterior of the disk, increasing the degree of $v_{i+1}$ and $v_{n+i-1}$ by 1, so each is now of degree 3 or 4, whereas the new vertex $v_{n+i}$ has degree 2.
 In the initial case $i=0$ the degree of $v_0$ has not been changed, which is precisely why the vertex labeling must be chosen so that $v_0$ begins with degree 3.
 Note that, for each increment of $i$, no interior vertices are modified, so all are of degree 3 or 4, and all vertices on the boundary are of degree 2 or 3, with the possible exception of $v_i$, which may have degree 4.
 Similarly, no existing interior faces are modified, so all interior faces are quadrangles.
 At the end of Step I the boundary still has length $n$, as the loss of vertex $v_0$ is balanced by the gain of vertex $v_{n+l-1}$.

 We now analyze Step 2.
 For each increment of $j$, the edge $v_{l+n-1-j}v_{l+2+j}$ creates a new quadrangle.
 Because $v_{l+n-1-j}$ and $v_{l+2+j}$ were on the boundary of the disk at the end of Step 1 and neither is $v_l$, they each had degree 2 or 3 previously, and thus each has degree 3 or 4 now.
 The vertex $v_l$ is now interior, so it is not an issue that it might have degree 4.
 In the initial case $j=0$ the vertex $v_{l+1}$ is incorporated into the interior via the addition of the new face without increasing its degree.
 This is not an issue, since if $l<n/2$ we require that it have degree 3, and if $l\geq n/2$ it is guaranteed that $v_{l+1}$ will have degree 3 at the conclusion of Step 1.